Aceria nervisequa: Description of the gall

 Aceria nervisequa causes felt-like galls (erinea) on the underside of the leaves of European beech (Fagus sylvatica), copper beech) (Fagus sylvatica purpurea) and Crimean beech (Fagus x taurica).
-The erinea are white at first, turning pink and than brown by the autumn while on copper beech the erinea are pink, bright crimson or purple.
+The erinea are white at first, turning pink and then brown by the autumn while on copper beech the erinea are pink, bright crimson or purple.
 The mites also cause erinea along the veins on the upper side of the leaf which were initially thought to be a separate species; known as Aceria faginea.
 The mites spend the winter in bark crevices or in buds.

 Inquilines

 Aceria maculifer may be an inquiline of A. nervisequa.